FrankDocu/Lichess-Development-Onboarding/Lichess-Development-With-Bloop.md

 ## Known issues

 bloop doesn't watch and recompile playframework routes.
-Until we find a way to fix that (can you help?), the workaround after editing `conf/routes` is to run `./lila compile`.
+Until we find a way to fix that (can you help?), the workaround after editing `conf/routes` is to run `sbt playRoutes`.